peteretelej/via/README.md

 go get -u github.com/peteretelej/via
 ```

+## Usage
 Resolving a URL from the command line
 ``` bash
 via bit.ly/3jHZKEC
 ```

-Running your own instance of the web server
+Running a web server with a UI for resolving URLs
 ``` bash
 via -server